YashdalfTheGray/magmsg-server/README.md

 ## Environment variable configuration

 This application requires certain environment variables to be present before it will start.
+If no `LOGGING_ASSUME_ROLE_ARN` is provided, S3 log uploading will be disabled and `LOGGING_BUCKET_NAME`, and `LOG_WRITE_INTERVAL` variables will be ignored.

 ```
 PORT=<the port to run at, optional, defaults to 8080>